 What to do at Ladybower Reservoir?

-The best activity at Ladybower is a long walk (or cycle) along or around parts of the reservoir.
+Taking a walk around Ladybower Reservoir (or a cycle) is one of the best activities in the area.
 With its stunning backdrop and calm waters, it’s not a walk to be missed.
 Bike hire is available near to the reservoir.
-Walks to the nearby Win Hill, Bamford Edge and Back Tor also complement a stroll along Ladybower Reservoir.
+Trails to the nearby Win Hill, Bamford Edge and Back Tor also complement walks around Ladybower Reservoir.

 Is Ladybower Reservoir Car Park Open?